Fast Computation of Genome-Metagenome Interaction Effects: Abstract

 \section{Abstract}

-\textbf{Motivation:}Association studies usually search for association between common genetic variants in different individuals and a given phenotype.
-In this work we consider two types of biological markers: genetic and metagenomic markers.
-The genotypic markers allow to characterise the individual by its inherited genetic information whereas the metagenomic markers are related to the environment.
-Both types of markers are available by millions and represent a unique signature characterizing each individual.
+\textbf{Motivation.} Association studies have been widely used to search for associations between common genetic variants observations and a given phenotype.
+However, it is now generally accepted that genes and environment must be examined jointly when estimating phenotypic variance.
+In this work we consider two types of biological markers: genotypic markers, which characterize an observation in terms of inherited genetic information, and metagenomic marker which are related to the environment.
+Both types of markers are available in their millions and can be used to characterize any observation uniquely.

-\textbf{Results:} We focus on the detection of interactions between groups of metagenomic and genetic markers to better understand the complex relationship between environment and genome in the expression of a given phenotype.
-We propose a method that reduces the dimension of the search space by selecting a subset of supervariables in both complementary datasets.
-These super variables stem from a weighted group structure defined on sets of variables of different scales.
-A Lasso selection is then applied on each type of supervariables to obtain a subset of potential interactions that will be explored via linear model testing.
+\textbf{Objective.} Our focus is on detecting interactions between groups of genetic and metagenomic markers in order to gain a better understanding of the complex relationship between environment and genome in the expression of a given phenotype.

+\textbf{Contributions.} We propose a novel approach for efficiently detecting interactions between complementary datasets in a high-dimensional setting with a reduced computational cost.
+The method, named SICOMORE, reduces the dimension of the search space by selecting a subset of supervariables in the two complementary datasets.
+These supervariables are given by a weighted group structure defined on sets of variables at different scales.
+A Lasso selection is then applied on each type of supervariable to obtain a subset of potential interactions that will be explored via linear model testing.